visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

 Writing a point mesh
 ~~~~~~~~~~~~~~~~~~~~

-A point mesh is a set of 2D or 3D points where the nodes also constitute the cells in the mesh.
+A point mesh is a set of 2D or 3D points where the nodes themselves also constitute the *only* cells in the mesh.
-Silo_ provides the **DBPutPointmesh** function so you can write out particle systems represented as point meshes.
+Silo_ provides the ``DBPutPointmesh`` function so you can write out particle systems represented as point meshes.

 .. _silo_meshpoint2d: